jplumail/spfluo-app/docs/source/usage/installation.rst

 On Windows, the installation is as simple as downloading an executable:

 a.
-If you have an NVIDIA GPU, download `spfluo-app-gpu.exe <https://github.com/jplumail/spfluo-app/releases/download/v0.2.1/spfluo-app-gpu.exe>`_.
+If you have an NVIDIA GPU, download :spfluo-latest-released-files:`spfluo-app-gpu.exe`.
 b.
-If not, download `spfluo-app.exe <https://github.com/jplumail/spfluo-app/releases/download/v0.2.1/spfluo-app.exe>`_.
+If not, download :spfluo-latest-released-files:`spfluo-app.exe`.

 The executable will install the requirements and launch the app.